TantiHenditasari/Final-Project-Data-Analyst-MySkill-e-commerce/README.md

 - Conduct a comprehensive analysis of the August sales peak to identify the underlying drivers and ensure optimal inventory levels for high-performing products in anticipation of future promotional events
 - Leverage the insights gained from August's performance to develop and implement scalable sales strategies aimed at optimizing revenue generation across other months

+#### Answer No 2
+Insights: In 2022, the 'Mobiles & Tablets' category generated the highest transaction value, amounting to 918,451,572

+Recommendations:
+- Conduct a thorough analysis and evaluation of sales trends within the 'Mobiles & Tablets' category to identify top-selling products and understand their underlying success factors
+- Optimize advertising and promotional efforts specifically for this category to enhance its sales performance and market share further
+- Continuously stay updated with technological advancements and product trends in the 'Mobiles & Tablets' sector to ensure sustained sales optimization
+- Leverage the successful marketing strategies from this category as a benchmark to improve sales performance across other product categories

+#### Answer No 3

+#### Answer No 4

+#### Answer No 5

+### 2. Data Analysis using Pyhton